CarlieHamilton/KidsWorld/README.md

 * To open the website in heroku - heroku open.
   The webpage https://kidsworld.herokuapp.com/ opens up in the browser.

-# 11) Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).
+### 11) Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).

 Our website's data structure is similar to that of Etsy.

 Etsy has tools for the sellers to allow them to represent their inventory more accurately in their listings, giving them more control over how they set their prices and manage their stock.
 It also allow sellers to describe their items in ways that have a consistent meaning to buyers.
 For example, the seller can mention the category, size etc so that buyers can search for an item based on the filters.
 Our website allows sellers to advertise their inventory based on the category etc so that buyers can browse through the categories in our website to find a particular item.
 We would like to implement a search functionality for our website as a future enhancement so that buyers can search for a particular item.

-# 12) Discuss the database relations to be implemented.
+### 12) Discuss the database relations to be implemented.

 Our database, as outlined in the ERD (above), shows that it is a relational database.
 The information in one table is related to the information in other tables.

 When considering our database design, we had to consider what information would be needed without creating a redundancy of information, so that each piece of information is in the database only once.
 This reduces the risk of out-of-date information so that the data is more accurate.

-# 13) Describe your project’s models in terms of the relationships (active record associations) they have with each other.
+### 13) Describe your project’s models in terms of the relationships (active record associations) they have with each other.

-# 14) Provide your database schema design.
+### 14) Provide your database schema design.

-# 15) Provide User stories for your App.
+### 15) Provide User stories for your App.

+The user stories for our website are mentioned in the "User Stories" section at the top of this document.

-# 16) Provide Wireframes for your App.
+### 16) Provide Wireframes for your App.

+The wireframes are attached in the "Wireframes" section at the top of this document.

-# 17) Describe the way tasks are allocated and tracked in your project.
+### 17) Describe the way tasks are allocated and tracked in your project.

-# 18) Discuss how Agile methodology is being implemented in your project.
+### 18) Discuss how Agile methodology is being implemented in your project.

 Although we were only a team of two, we implemented numerous agile methodologies in our workflow.